 At Walter Halls Safeguarding is our number one priority and everyone's responsibility.
 The information below explains some of our key provision and systems.
-It is not intended to replace or substitute the reading of our Safeguarding Policy which can be found in the Key Documents –Safeguarding section of this website.
+It is not intended to replace or substitute the reading of our Safeguarding Policy.
 For us safeguarding goes beyond what is statutory and is our highest priority.
 As a team we constantly reflect on our practise and look for any ways we can to improve.

-We have four school DSL’s (Designated Safeguarding Leads).
+We have five school DSL’s (Designated Safeguarding Leads).
 These are currently:

 In our school the DSL’s responsibilities include:

 Talk to parents about concerns raised where appropriate.

 Updates chronologies and school safeguarding records (Kerrie Adams oversees this).

 Attend half termly safeguarding team meeting to go through cases and reflect on practise.
 The agenda for these meetings includes updates on cases, actions taken, feedback from case holders, review practise and procedures, reflect trends and any lessons learnt.
 Minutes are taken and distributed.

 Meet with the safeguarding governor at least termly (Jo Glover Inclusion Lead and SENCo) and reports to Governors.

 Attend Local Authority DSL networks.

 Staff are regularly trained in safeguarding and it is part of our new staff induction.
 We find out about updates and training through the Local Authority DSL network and online services.
 Our DSL’s attend training and keep refreshed through the termly DSL networks run by the Local Authority.